Adult volunteers (minimum age of 18) must be Scotch Plains residents and Scotch Plains Public Library cardholders in good standing.

 There are several types of volunteer work.
 We have reoccurring weekly shifts, monthly, shifts and as-needed shifts available.

-3. Other Tasks, Monthly or As-Needed (Click here to learn about volunteering opportunities available to teens while the library is closed.)
+3. Other Tasks, Monthly or As-Needed (Click here to learn about volunteering opportunities available to teens while the library is not back to normal operations.)

 Volunteers may sign up for specific tasks such as preparing crafts (once a month) or helping at special kids’ programs (as needed).
 Any volunteers who are interested in taking on these tasks, whether they already have a weekly shelving shift or not, will be notified of opportunities as they become available.